pschatzmann/pico-arduino/examples/i2c_hw290/README.md

  - PicoHardwareI2C Wire1(i2c1, 160, GP14, GP15);

-We access the HW-290 with the help of the https://github.com/ElectronicCats/mpu6050.git Arduino library.
+We can access the HW-290 with the help of the https://github.com/ElectronicCats/mpu6050.git Arduino library.

 ## Connections

-The advantage of I2c is that it only needs 2 connections: a data and a clock line:
+The advantage of I2c compared to SPI is, that it only needs 2 connections: a data and a clock line.
+But it comes at the cost of lower transmission speeds.

  HW-290 | Pico
 --------|------------------------